SallySoul/escape/README.md

 ```

+Drawing is highly configurable, using a `DrawConfig` saved as a json file.
+Examples of these files can be found in [`configs/draw_configs`](configs/draw_configs).

 ## Implementation Details

-* Metropolis-Hastings based sampling, based on Alexander Boswell's work.
+* Metropolis-Hastings sampling, based on Alexander Boswell's work.
-* Additionally, conjugate orbits used to inform sampling
+* Conjugate orbits used to inform sampling
 * Multi-threaded sampling with tokio
 * Double precision floating points used (shrug)